Aug 03, 2016 11:35AM

 "I'm fascinated by architectural design in what I create and in what I make.
 I study it."

 He called on every ounce of his heritage to lovingly restore a vaudeville-house-turned-movie theater.
 It came attached to the North Omaha buildings off Hamilton and 40th streets that he purchased five years ago.
 The theater lay dormant and unseen for 65 years, like a time capsule, obscured by walls and ceilings added by property owners, before he and his girlfriend, Mary Thorsteinson, rediscovered it largely intact.
-The pair, who share an apartment behind the auditorium, restored the
+The pair, who share an apartment behind the auditorium, restored the building themselves.

 Preservation is nothing new to Hargiss, who reclaimed historic buildings in Benson, where his business was previously located.
 He was delighted to find the theater at the North O site, but knew it meant major work.